SchmollerLab/Cell_ACDC/README.md

-# Yeast cell segmentation, tracking and cell lineage analysis
+# Yeast cells segmentation, tracking and cell lineage analysis
 Python scripts for yeast cells segmentation, tracking and cell lineage analysis

 ## steps for running analyses with the code